marijnh/Eloquent-JavaScript/06_object.md

 {{index overriding, prototype}}

-JavaScript's prototype system makes it possible to create a _new_ class, much like the old class but with new definitions for some of its properties.
+JavaScript's prototype system makes it possible to create a _new_ class, much like the old class, but with new definitions for some of its properties.
 The prototype for the new class derives from the old prototype but adds a new definition for, say, the `length` getter.

 In object-oriented programming terms, this is called _((inheritance))_.
 The new class inherits properties and behavior from the old class.